9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-Because Haskell doesn\'t natively support lists that contain types of
+Because Haskell doesn't natively support lists that contain types of
-different value, we can\'t directly represent a JSON object that
+different value, we can't directly represent a JSON object that
 contains values of different types.
 Instead, we must wrap each value
 with a `JValue` constructor.
 This limits our flexibility: if we want to
 change the number `3920` to a string `"3,920"`, we must change the
 constructor that we use to wrap it from `JNumber` to `JString`.

-Haskell\'s type classes offer a tempting solution to this problem.
+Haskell's type classes offer a tempting solution to this problem.

 :::: captioned-content
 ::: caption